statisticsnorway/cra-template-dapla-js-lib/README.md

 ### Locally
 1. Clone this repository
 2. Create your new library by running
-`yarn create react-app [lib-name] --scripts-version react-scripts@3.4.0 --template file:[path-to-this-repository]`
+`yarn create react-app [lib-name] --template file:[path-to-this-repository]`

-For example, if you want to start a new project called `new-dapla-lib` and you cloned this repository to `C:/code/react-templates/cra-template-dapla-js-lib` the command would be `yarn create react-app new-dapla-lib --scripts-version react-scripts@3.4.0 --template file:C:/code/react-templates/cra-template-dapla-js-lib`.
+For example, if you want to start a new project called `new-dapla-lib` and you cloned this repository to `C:/code/react-templates/cra-template-dapla-js-lib` the command would be `yarn create react-app new-dapla-lib --template file:C:/code/react-templates/cra-template-dapla-js-lib`.

+After this, run `yarn add --exact react-scripts@3.4.0` in your project.

 **Note** on why specifying `react-scripts@3.4.0`.
 At the moment `3.4.1` introduced a bug that causes coverage reporting after tests in a CI environment to not work, so until that is resolved, we use version `3.4.0`.
 Issue #8689 and #9322